 Minutes of the committee deliberations may be taken, setting out the agenda and the discussions that have taken place between the members.
-These minutes shall be communicated to the members of the committee, and to the chairman and CEO, unless the subject of the meeting concerns them personally or presents a Conflict of Interest.
+These minutes shall be communicated to the members of the Committee, unless the subject of the meeting concerns them personally or presents a conflict of interest.